Baking Hermann

 Rishta bil Adas (Lebanese Pasta & Lentil Soup)

 Pasta has long been a staple of Levantine cuisine, where it has found its way into rice and lentil dishes, and even desserts.
-It has the ability to lift a humble meal of lentils into a complete protein, and makes it incredibly fun to eat.
+It has the ability to lift a humble meal of lentils into a complete protein that is traditionally vegan – and incredibly fun to eat.
 Rishta bil Adas is one of these dishes.
 It’s a comforting lentil soup that gets its rich flavour from carefully caramelised onions, a few spices and fresh coriander.
 By cooking the lentils together in the same pan, they impart their hearty flavour and turn the liquid into a wholesome broth.

 It’s a popular dish across the Levant, with slight variations, and is usually made with fresh pasta.
 But since many of my recipes on here take a long time to prepare, I chose the shortcut-version and opted for dried tagliatelle, a common substitute for this dish.
 By simply crushing the nests of tagliatelle between your hands, they will break into spoon-sized pieces, roughly resembling the kind of pasta that would traditionally be used.